arangodb/arangojs/README.md

   auth: { username: "root", password: "hunter2" },
 });

-// The database can be swapped at any time db.useDatabase("waffles");
+// The credentials can be swapped at any time db.useBasicAuth("admin", "maplesyrup");
-db.useBasicAuth("admin", "maplesyrup");
 ```